Facundo-GP/KalmanFilter_Cpp/README.md

 The rest of the implementation is equal to the sinusoidal example.
-Values used to generate the signal were 6 for A, 0.1 for $\xi$ and 15 for Wn, while the estimated by EKF were 8.04 for A, 0.107 for $\xi$ and 14.83 for Wn.
+Values used to generate the signal were 6 for A, 0.1 for ξ and 15 for Wn, while the estimated by EKF were 8.04 for A, 0.107 for ξ and 14.83 for Wn.

 <br>
 <br>